 Level 1: Inputs are unadjusted quoted prices in active markets for identical assets or liabilities at the measurement date.
 The types of assets carried at Level 1 fair value are investments listed in active markets.
-At December 31, 2014 and 2013, CenterPoint Houston held Level 1 investments of \$43 million and \$38 million, respectively, which were primarily investments in money market funds and are included in other current assets in the Consolidated Balance Sheets.
+At December 31, 2015 and 2014, CenterPoint Houston held Level 1 investments of \$32 million and \$43 million, respectively, which were primarily investments in money market funds and are included in other current assets in the Consolidated Balance Sheets.

 Level 2: Inputs, other than quoted prices included in Level 1, are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include quoted prices for similar instruments in active markets, and inputs other than quoted prices that are observable for the asset or liability.
-CenterPoint Houston had no Level 2 assets or liabilities at either December 31, 2014 and 2013.
+CenterPoint Houston had no Level 2 assets or liabilities at either December 31, 2015 and 2014.

 Level 3: Inputs are unobservable for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
-These inputs reflect management's best estimate of the assumptions market participants would use in determining fair value.
-CenterPoint Houston had no Level 3 assets or liabilities at either December 31, 2014 and 2013.
+Unobservable inputs reflect CenterPoint Houston's judgments about the assumptions market participants would use in determining fair value.
+CenterPoint Houston had no Level 3 assets or liabilities at either December 31, 2015 and 2014.

-CenterPoint Houston determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes any transfers at the end of the reporting period.
-For the years ended December 31, 2014 and 2013, there were no transfers between levels.
+CenterPoint Houston determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes transfers between levels at the end of the reporting period.
+For the years ended December 31, 2015 and 2014, there were no transfers between levels.